valentina-maggio/goal-tracker/README.md

 # Goal Tracker

-A simple goal tracker to practice with MERN technologies and Heroku.
+A simple goal tracker to practice with MERN technologies, Redux and Heroku.